Recording Work Time — A Basic Responsibility With Big Consequences

 Unlike exempt employees, employers can only pay non-exempt employees for the exact number of work hours.
 Hence, it is crucial to document non-exempt employees’ working hours accurately.
 But the roadblock that companies run is that they often cannot record work time correctly using manual time-tracking systems.
 In fact, the payroll department of any organization faces numerous challenges when they track work hours using manual timesheets.
 They lose precious billable work in identifying which employees have devoted how many hours of work.
 Then, they must calculate the exact wage that the organization must pay.
 Those stuck in that position will testify that dealing with various paper timesheet submissions ― often covered in sticky notes with random changes and comments tacked on them ― is time-consuming.

-Organizations should also consider that if non-exempt workers say they’re owed overtime pay or drag you into a legal labor dispute, the employer (not the employee) bears the burden of disproving the claimed hours worked.
-Such non-compliance issues and lawsuits can seriously damage your reputation –why manual time tracking data is sometimes misleading and unreliable.
+Organizations should also consider that if non-exempt workers say they’re owed overtime pay or drag you into a labor dispute, it’s the employer (not the employee) who bears the burden of disproving the claimed hours worked.
+Such non-compliance issues and lawsuit consequences can put your company and its reputation in a bad light.

 Correctly recording the employees’ hours worked is critical.
 However, there is much more to consider.
 For instance, you must also follow federal and state-specific rules for recording rest periods and meal breaks.
 Then, different states have varying rules for how rest periods are regulated.
 In California, as an example, employers can be penalized one hour of pay if they don’t provide rest periods to non-exempt employees.
 The challenge for employers is to find a flexible way to record each rest period, especially when they are just a few minutes long.